luk036/luk036.github.io/cvx/ellipsoid.md

 ---

-Example: FIR filter design (cont'd)
+Example - FIR filter design (cont'd)
 -----------------------------------

 -   $\mathbf{r}$ can be determined by $\mathbf{h}$: